thinkshout/behat-wordpress-extension/docs/installation.md

   php composer.phar require paulgibbs/behat-wordpress-extension="^0.1"
   ```

-  This will create a `composer.json` file for you, and download everything you need.
+  This will create a `composer.json` file for you, and download the extension.

 1. The extension comes with a sample configuration file to help you set up the test environment.
 Copy it into your project folder and name it `behat.yml`: